-(c) "Commissioner" means the Commissioner of the Department of Community Colleges and Workforce Development, or a person designated to act in his or her capacity.
+(c) "Director" means the Director of the Office of Community Colleges and Workforce Development, or a person designated to act in his or her capacity.

-(d) "Department" means the Department of Community Colleges and Workforce Development.
+(d) "Office" means the Office of Community Colleges and Workforce Development.

 (2) No person in Oregon shall be subjected to discrimination in any Community College activity.

 (3) Subject to exemptions granted by state or federal law, no person in Oregon shall be subject to discrimination in any terms or conditions of employment at any Community College.
 Every Community College shall develop and implement a nondiscrimination plan.
 Such plan shall be submitted to the Office at the time personnel policies are filed under OAR 589-008-0100.

 (4) In providing education programs, services, or activities to students, a Community College shall not discriminate by:

 (a) Treating one student differently from another in determining whether such person satisfies any requirement or condition for the provision of such aid, benefit, or service;